Britefury/deep-learning-tutorial-pydata/README.md

 ### Acquiring the Amazon AMI image yourself

-We have made the AMI publically available; it's ID is `ami-5f789e32` and it is named `PyData London 2016 deep learning adv tutorial - Ubuntu-14.04 Anaconda2-4.0.0 Cuda-7.5 cuDNN-5 Theano-0.8 Lasagne Fuel`.
+We have made the AMI publically available; it's ID is `ami-e0048af7` and it is named `Britefury deep learning - Ubuntu-14.04 Anaconda2-4.0.0 Cuda-7.5 cuDNN-5 Theano-0.8 Lasagne Fuel`.

 ### Using the AMI.